 - God gave the Reformation that Grace in 1546

 - God give the Catholic Church that Grace at Carthage in 397 A.D.

-I can't imagine God being OK with there being two Canons floating around so I would rule out #1.
+I can't imagine God being okay with there being two Canons floating around so I would rule out #1.
 I can't imagine God waiting 1550 years until the Reformation to inspire a decision on the Canon.
 So I also would rule out #3.
 That leaves me with the option that either the Jews were given that Grace in the 2nd century A.D. or the Catholic Church was given that Grace at Carthage.
 I have difficulty believing God would give more grace to the Jews after they rejected his Son the Messiah than they would give the early Christians who used the Deuteros.
 So I believe that Grace was given to the early Christians who used the Deuteros and ratified their inclusion in the Canon in 397 A.D. at Carthage.

 So that's the Catholic reasoning for including those books.
-I've pulled a tremendous amount inspiration from them.
-I was particularly struck by books of Tobit, Suzanne, Wisdom, and Judith.
+I've pulled a tremendous amount of inspiration from them.
+I was particularly struck by the books of Tobit, Wisdom, and Judith.
 If you haven't read them, please give them a spin and judge for yourself.
 Martin Luther was totally into Tobit.
 It formed part of Luther's Bible.